oguilleux/webpack-gulp-wordpress-starter-theme/readme.md

-# WordPress Gulp and Webpack blank theme
+# WordPress Gulp and Webpack starter theme

 ## Under the hood